ricosharp/blog/_posts/2019/2019-05-18-Windows-deployment-with-Linux-Automating-the-Install.md

 {% endhighlight %}
 ## Booststrap.ini

-There are two ways to edit this file
+There are two ways to edit this file:

 1. Open \\\%DeployRoot%\Control\Bootstrap.ini with a text editor such as notepad.
 2. In the Deployment Workbench, right click your Deployment Share then select properties.
 Select the Rules tab then click Edit Bootstrap.ini.